newbmaster1234/collatz-conjecture/README.md

 # collatz-conjecture
-My friend(@emm) made this for me.
+My friend(@emm312) made this for me.
 I learnt a lot.
 Thank you!